 Pacific Wealth employs advisors who are licensed as insurance agents.
 If clients were to purchase insurance products from advisors in their capacity as insurance agents, then those advisors would receive customary commissions from those products.
 This creates a potential conflict of interest, though the firm is bound by fiduciary duty to always act in its clients' best interests.

 Opening an Account With Pacific Wealth Management

 To start the process of working with Pacific Wealth Management, you’ll need to get in touch with the firm.
 The firm’s website provides a fillable form on its Contact page, so you can supply your name, email address and phone number and then ask any questions you may have.
 You can also try calling (858) 509-9797.

 All information is accurate as of the writing of this article.

 Tips for Finding a Financial Advisor

-- If you’re unsure where to start or you think you could benefit from further guidance, don’t hesitate to talk with a financial advisor.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+- If you’re unsure where to start planning for your finanical future, don’t hesitate to talk with a financial advisor.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.